7 Home Features Buyers Are Looking For Now

 The difference skylights make in indoor spaces is like night and day.
 When the sun is highest in the sky, indoor spaces aren’t able to receive that much light from windows.
 But a skylight will allow sunlight direct penetration, lighting up your home and making it look more inviting, more calming, and more picturesque.
 Double points for skylights with covers, for those occasions, when you don’t necessarily need all that light.

-Like it or not, work has now moved into the home.
+A home office used to be one of the most underrated home features.
+However, like it or not, work has now moved into the home.
 With so many working-age Americans working digitally, it’s no longer necessary to go to the office, saving everybody time, money, and the frustration of commuting.
 In fact, the ability to work from home has driven home sales, since remote work now allows people to live wherever they want.
 The flip side is that houses with dedicated workspace are the most attractive.

 Here’s the thing: any room can be an office.
 It’s all about presentation.
 When it’s time to sell your house, pick a room – ideally a room with plenty of natural light, power outlets, and ventilation – and outfit it as a home office.
 This will save house hunters the trouble of imagining where and how they would build their workspace.
 Cha-ching.